BritishHumor/ProjectJump-PlutoIW5/README.md

 For a full in-depth list of our Servers, as well as links to our other projects and donations page (in case you are feeling generous and want to help us keep creating our mods) visit us over at mw3.liamholmes.co.uk

-&ast; Thermal Servers, or any other related entities, do not condone or encourage the use of Class A Drugs.
+\* Thermal Servers, or any other related entities, do not condone or encourage the use of Class A Drugs.